intel/llvm/sycl/doc/DeviceGlobal.md

 headers and on the mechanism that connects instances of device global variables in host code with their corresponding instances in device code.

-Another issue relates to the `device_image_life` property which can be applied to a device global variable declaration.
+Another issue relates to the `device_image_scope` property which can be applied to a device global variable declaration.
 The intent of this property is to allow a device global variable to be implemented directly on top of a SPIR-V module scope global variable.
 When this property is **not** present, an